BitVM/rust-bitcoin-m31-or-babybear/README.md

 equivalent to `OP_SWAP`).

 Thanks to [Shahar Papini](https://twitter.com/PapiniShahar) from Starkware for pointing out that double Karatsuba can improve the performance for QM31, which also works for
-BabyBear4, which reduces the multiplication cost down from 21992 to 16483 for BabyBear.
+BabyBear4 and reduces the multiplication cost down from 21992 to 16483 for BabyBear.